 Even for the non-religious, taking a stroll down to the Ganges River evokes some pretty powerful and spiritual emotions.
 Anyone who's ever been to Rishikesh could easily understand why the Beatles chose the place to seek inspiration for their "White Album" in the 1960s.
 And, it seems it was exactly what Lennon and McCartney needed since the hit later went on to sell 24 million copies, the third highest-selling album in history.

 During that time, The Beatles studied Transcendental Meditation with Maharishi Mahesh Yogi at a then, quaint forest Ashram on the Ganges shoreline.

-Now, the Ashram is no longer teaching yoga or meditation but is instead a “museum-like” destination named The Beatles Ashram.
+Now, the Maharishi Mahesh Yogi Ashram is no longer teaching yoga or meditation but is instead a "museum-like" destination named The Beatles Ashram.

 Getting here from Rishikesh takes roughly 30-40 minutes of leisurely walking and entry tickets cost 600 rupees for foreigners.
 However, we were able to easily sneak in for free by strolling in from the river bank (you didn't hear it from me).